webodf/ViewerJS_release/README.md

 ## ViewerJS

 ViewerJS combines a number of excellent open source tools that are built on HTML and javascript.
-ViewerJS was funded by [NLnet foundation](http://nlnet.nl) and developed by [KO GmbH](http://kogmbh.com).
+ViewerJS was funded initially by [NLnet foundation](http://nlnet.nl) and is developed by [KO GmbH](http://kogmbh.com).

-Visit the project homepage at http://viewerjs.org
+* Visit the project homepage at: [ViewerJS](http://viewerjs.org/)
+* Want some live demos?
+Visit: [ViewerJS Examples](http://viewerjs.org/examples/)

 The heavy lifting in ViewerJS is done by these awesome projects: